aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ps-to-vcf/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PS to VCF?</h2>

+The Portable Document Format (PDF) is a popular file format used for documents that need to be shared and printed.
+However, it is not suitable for storing contact information.
+The vCard (VCF) format is a standard for storing contact information, such as names, addresses, phone numbers, and email addresses.
+It is a much more efficient way to store contact information than PDF.
+Therefore, it is necessary to convert PDF to VCF in order to store contact information in a more efficient way.

-For a Python developer, who is trying to add a PS to VCF conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into VCF format.
+<h2>How Aspose.Total Helps for PS to VCF Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It is a great tool for Python developers who are looking to add a PS to VCF conversion feature within their application.
+Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs that are part of Aspose.Total for Python via .NET package makes this conversion easy using Python.
+It is a two step process, firstly load the Word file and render it into HTML via Aspose.Words for Python via .NET.
+Secondly load the converted HTML using Aspose.Email for Python via .NET and save it into VCF format.
+This process is automated and makes it easier for developers to add this feature to their application.

 {{% /blocks/products/pf/feature-page-summary %}}